OpertusMundi/transform/README.md

 In each case, the requester could determine whether the service should promptly initiate the transformation process and wait to finish in order to return the response (**prompt** response) or should response immediately returning a ticket with the request (**deferred** response).
 In latter case, one could request */status/\<ticket\>* and */resource/\<ticket\>* in order to get the status and the resulting file corresponding to a specific ticket.

 Once deployed, info about the endpoints and their possible HTTP parameters could be obtained by requesting the index of the service, i.e. for development environment http://localhost:5000.

+## Run as a container

+Copy `.env.example` to `.env` and configure if needed.
+Copy `docker-compose.yml.example` to `docker-compose.yml` and adjust to your needs (e.g. volume locations etc.).

+Build:

+    docker-compose build

+Prepare a `./data` directory to keep:
+    * `./data/transform.sqlite`:  the SQLite database (an empty database, if running for first time)
+    * `./data/secret_key`: file needed for signing/encrypting session data
+    * `./logs`: a directory to keep logs under
+    * `./output`: a directory to be used as root of a hierarchy of output files

+Start service:

+    docker-compose up